 Buying and Selling Commercial Property

-We have experience of all types of commercial properties, including retail premises, industrial units, hotels and guest houses, agricultural land, development land etc. We can also advise on Stamp Duty implications as necessary.
+We are experienced with all types of commercial property, including retail premises, industrial units, hotels and guest houses, agricultural land and development land.
+We also advise on Stamp Duty implications as necessary.

-We regularly deal with all shapes and sizes of freehold and leasehold land, and also have the knowledge necessary to deal with the less frequent transactions such as unregistered titles, build-out projects and SIPP purchases.
+Our legal team regularly deal with all shapes and sizes of freehold and leasehold land, and also have the knowledge necessary to deal with the less frequent transactions such as unregistered titles, build-out projects and SIPP purchases.
 From one small unit up to a large estate or portfolio, we aim to offer practical advice and assistance tailored to the individual client’s circumstances.

-Whether you are a landlord or a tenant, the correct preparation of the lease document is vital as it will govern the obligations of the parties for a significant period of time and is difficult to alter at a later date.
+Whether you are a landlord or a tenant, the correct preparation of the lease document is vital.
+It will govern the obligations of the parties for a significant period of time and is difficult to alter at a later date.
 Clarity is essential if disputes are to be avoided.

 When acting for landlords, we seek to ensure there are enough restrictions in place and that a sufficient level of control is retained.
-Landlords must retain a certain level of involvement in the property in order to protect their capital asset but if they infringe too much on the tenant’s ability to use the property freely then they will struggle to let the property at all.
+Landlords must retain a certain level of involvement in the property in order to protect their capital asset.
+However, if they infringe too much on the tenant’s ability to use the property freely then they will struggle to let the property at all.

-When acting for tenants, we strive to negotiate a fair division of responsibility for the property and also to ensure that the landlord has not weighted the lease too much in their own favour.
+When acting for tenants, we strive to negotiate a fair division of responsibility for the property.
+Also, to ensure that the landlord has not weighted the lease too much in their own favour.
 Full details of the tenant’s obligations are provided to a client before the lease is signed and completed.

 For more information, see our Landlord and Tenant page.